WORLDWIDE EXPRESS SHIPPING for all international shipment. All orders are sent from Bangkok, Thailand.

 Source: effectivemuaythai.com

 Muay Thai has long been an important part of the history and culture of Thailand.
-The roots of Muay Thai can be traced back to the ancient Thai history in the 13th century when it was used by Thai warriors for self-defense in the battlefield during wars against the neighboring kingdoms including Burma and Cambodia.
+The roots of Muay Thai can be traced back to the ancient Thai history.
+In the 13th century, it was used by Thai warriors for self-defense in the battlefield during wars against the neighboring kingdoms including Burma and Cambodia.
 Fighters would use their hands, feet, elbows and knees to strike opponents.
 The techniques of Muay Thai were used to fight off enemies with devastating effectiveness.
 Muay Thai became a mandatory part of Thai military training.
 The surviving soldiers became Muay Thai teachers to the young Thai men in many villages and towns.
 Soon, there were many Muay Thai practitioners and contests were held around the kingdom.
 Because there were no set of rules and regulations, Thai boxers would fight to their death and the last man standing became the winner of the combat.

 Muay Thai Legend